business dispute arbitration in Fresno, California 93740

 The Outcome

 In early August, Arbitrator Delgado issued her award.
-She ruled that Valley Packaging was in partial breach but that Golden State Logistics also failed to mitigate damages by immediately seeking alternative pallet sources.
+She ruled that the claimant was in partial breach but that Golden State Logistics also failed to mitigate damages by immediately seeking alternative pallet sources.
 The arbitrator ordered Valley Packaging to pay $125,000 in damages and Golden State to release the withheld $150,000 minus $50,000 as a penalty for delayed payment.
 Both parties were also required to split $20,000 in arbitration fees.

 The decision, while mixed, emphasized the importance of transparency and proactive communication in business contracts.
 Both companies publicly stated they would avoid litigation in future disputes, opting for clearer contract terms and earlier negotiations if challenges arise.